Personality: Five-factor inventory

-Many factor analyses found what is called the Big Five, which are openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism (or emotional stability), known as "OCEAN".
+The approach with most support in the field is called the Big Five, which are openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism (or emotional stability), often memorized as "OCEAN".
 These components are generally stable over time, and about half of the variance appears to be attributable to a person's genetics rather than the effects of one's environment.
+These five factors are made up of two aspects each as well as many facets (e.g., openness splits into experiencing and intellect, which each further split into facets like fantasy and ideas).
+These five factors also show correlations with each other that suggest higher order meta-traits (e.g., factor beta, which combines openness and extraversion to form a meta-trait associated with mental and physical exploration).
+There are several personality frameworks that recognize the Big Five factors and there are thousands of measures of personality that can be used to measure specific facets as well as general traits.

 Some research has investigated whether the relationship between happiness and extraversion seen in adults also can be seen in children.
 The implications of these findings can help identify children who are more likely to experience episodes of depression and develop types of treatment that such children are likely to respond to.
 In both children and adults, research shows that genetics, as opposed to environmental factors, exert a greater influence on happiness levels.
 Personality is not stable over the course of a lifetime, but it changes much more quickly during childhood, so personality constructs in children are referred to as temperament.
 Temperament is regarded as the precursor to personality.

 Another interesting finding has been the link found between acting extraverted and positive affect.
 Extraverted behaviors include acting talkative, assertive, adventurous, and outgoing.
 For the purposes of this study, positive affect is defined as experiences of happy and enjoyable emotions.
 This study investigated the effects of acting in a way that is counter to a person's dispositional nature.
 In other words, the study focused on the benefits and drawbacks of introverts (people who are shy, socially inhibited, and non-aggressive) acting extraverted, and of extraverts acting introverted.
 After acting extraverted, introverts' experience of positive affect increased whereas extraverts seemed to experience lower levels of positive affect and suffered from the phenomenon of ego depletion.
 Ego depletion, or cognitive fatigue, is the use of one's energy to overtly act in a way that is contrary to one's inner disposition.
 When people act in a contrary fashion, they divert most, if not all, (cognitive) energy toward regulating this foreign style of behavior and attitudes.
 Because all available energy is being used to maintain this contrary behavior, the result is an inability to use any energy to make important or difficult decisions, plan for the future, control or regulate emotions, or perform effectively on other cognitive tasks.